vuepress/vuepress-community/packages/docs/src/en/plugins/serve.md

 - **type:** `string`
 - **default:** `'serve'`

-Vuepress-plugin-serve will add a vuepress command.
+vuepress-plugin-serve will add a vuepress command.
 This option can be used to specify the command name.

 ### host